 Various investigations of Gödel's completeness in an intuitionistic setting have been published since our proof was first presented.
-To our knowledge, in addition to [27, 28], this includes papers by Krivtsov [67] in intuitionistic arithmetic20 and Espíndola [24, 25] in intuitionistic set theory.
-In particular, Krivtsov showed that Gödel's completeness with respect to exploding models is equivalent to the Weak Fan Theorem, which is an intuitionistic counterpart to the equivalence of Gödel's completeness with Weak Kőnig's Lemma in classical reverse mathematics of the subsystems of second-order arithmetic [76].
-There are however different variants of the Weak Fan Theorem (WFT) depending on how infinite paths are represented in a binary tree (see [13]).
-Let us call
+To our knowledge, in addition to [28, 29, 58], this includes papers by Krivtsov [68] in intuitionistic arithmetic and Espíndola [24, 25] in intuitionistic set theory (IZF).
+Their results are discussed in the section 2.6.